adfinis/ansible-role-repo_mirror/README.md

 # The default rsync timeout in seconds
 repo_mirror_rsync_timeout: 30

+# The default directory to clone the landingpage repository to
+repo_mirror_landingpage_clone_dir: /opt/landingpage

 # the default max runtime for a sync job
 _default_systemd_unit_max_runtime_sec: 43200  # 12 hours